spychest/miniPokemonGameProject/README.md

 - Thanks to Eliot Alderson for saving the world.

 ## Ideas
-- Make a counter of the longest good answerstreak
+- Make an home page to choose between "Chill mod" and "Challenge mod".
+Challenge mod will allow user to choose a generation, launch a stopwatch, show number of errors, show the best streak.